 The first chapter in a series of articles looking back at each campaign from the Crucible era.

-To the say the least, the 1976/77 snooker season had quite a different look compared to what we’re used to today.
+The 1976/77 snooker season had quite a different look compared to what we’re used to today.

 The sport was in its fledgling years of truly becoming a professional entity, and a world rankings system had only just been implemented.